 An initial job offer may come over the phone.
 Don’t allow your excitement to get the best of you - wait at least 24 hours before responding.
 The time will help you ensure you know exactly what you are signing up for.
 Be sure to ask for your offer letter in writing so that you can review all the details associated with the position you are considering.
 Your offer letter should contain information about the position, a start date, compensation package details and deadline for your response (also given in writing).

 You’ve done your homework on the organization already, but now is the time to ensure this opportunity aligns with the needs and values you have for your professional career.

 Is this the right organizational fit?
-Does the environment fit your personality and workstyle?
+Does the work environment fit your personality and workstyle?
 Can you support the organizational mission and vision?
 Will you be challenged and have opportunity to grow?

 Do you understand the benefits package and foresee its options as able to cover your needs?

 Once you’ve reviewed your offer, you typically will have the opportunity to discuss the terms of employment.
 The art of negotiation is about you and the organization coming to a mutual agreement about what is most important to each of you and finding common ground.
 Negotiation requires practice and poise, so be sure to consult with a member of our Center for assistance.
 The most common points of negotiation include, start date, professional development support, signing bonus/relocation expenses and base salary.